Accelerated Master of Science in Education for Northwestern Undergraduates

 Northwestern undergraduates must apply for the Accelerated Master’s Program; admission to the MSEd Program is not guaranteed.
 However, the application fee will be waived.
 All other regular admission requirements apply.

-Possible undergraduate substitutions for MSEd courses
+Undergraduate substitutions for MSEd courses

-This table contains the possible undergraduate substitutions for MSEd courses in the accelerated masters program
+This table contains the possible undergraduate substitutions for MSEd courses in the accelerated masters program.

 This